forsthofer/pico-buildpack/README.md

 # Eclipse Virgo buildpack

 This is a [Cloud Foundry][] buildpack for running [Eclipse Virgo](http://www.eclipse.org/virgo/) applications.
 It is a fork of the Cloud Foundry [Java Buildpack](https://github.com/cloudfoundry/java-buildpack).
+The buildpack knows how to detect and launch certain types of applications (described below) in Virgo.

 [![Build Status](https://travis-ci.org/glyn/virgo-buildpack.png)](https://travis-ci.org/glyn/virgo-buildpack)